thinrssreader/thinrssreader.github.io/_posts/2013-09-30-introducing-thin-rss-reader.md

 Most modern RSS readers are more or less similar to Google Reader.
 When you open it, you immediately see that reading is just a small part of it.
 Everything tells you that RSS is so much more than just updates from a few sites stacked together.
 The interface is complex and multi-layered itself, so you have to dive even deeper to get to reading.

 And while you read, you are constantly tempted to jump one level back and switch focus to navigation.
 Text is tightly packed inside a box and doesn't look like anything worth reading.
 So once you lost your focus, you don't really want to go back.
-As a result, it is very hard to read in such environment.
+As a result, it is very hard to read long texts in such environment.

 Since Google Reader is dead, I'll illustrate this with a screenshot of [TheOldReader](http://theoldreader.com), which reproduces classic Google Reader interface including its flaws.